There are a lot of successful bloggers who make a living from their blogs

 My other must-have tool that is used by a lot of pro-bloggers is Semrush.
 It is an SEO suite of tools that allows me to find ranking keywords and to do competitive research.

 It also has a lot of content analysis tools that can help me improve the SEO value of my articles.
-But it’s not free, so you will need to consider this option carefully.
+But it’s not cheap, so you will need to consider this option very carefully.
+However, you can use Semrush for free and get access to limited data to help you get started.

 Is it possible to make money from blogging?
 Yes.